Preliminary Development Advice

 - the process for applying for approval to carry out the work; and

-- identifying any issues with your proposal so that they can be resolved and subsequently a DA may be better supported.
+- identifying any issues with your proposal so that they can be resolved, which could mean your DA is more likely to be supported.

 Therefore, before making any changes to your property, large or small, it is recommended you contact Council to discuss your proposal.
-This is a free service, and DAS officers are available between the hours of 8:30am and 4:30pm Monday to Friday, and a duty planner is available between the hours of 9am and 1pm Saturdays, at both the Eastgardens and Rockdale Customer Service Centres.
+This is a free service, and DAS officers are available between the hours of 8:30am and 4:30pm Monday to Friday, and 9am and 1pm Saturdays, at both the Eastgardens and Rockdale Customer Service Centres.

 Department of Planning guide to development

-Another resource available to assist in explaining the DA process as well as the next steps to get you building (released by the Department of Planning and Environment in May 2018), is ‘Your guide to the Development Application process’ for small housing development.
+Another resource available to assist in explaining the DA process as well as the next steps to get you building, is ‘Your guide to the Development Application process’ (released by the Department of Planning and Environment in May 2018).

 The guide is specifically helpful for: